Howard Unruh: Postwar life

+Circumstances before the crime

-It was around this time that Unruh's relations with his neighbors began to deteriorate and his resentment grew over what he regarded as "derogatory remarks made about my character."
-His brother James pointed to an ongoing feud between Unruh and his neighbor, pharmacist Maurice Cohen, over Unruh's use of Cohen's backyard as a means to access his apartment.
+It was around this time that Unruh's relations with his neighbors began to deteriorate and his resentment grew over what he regarded as "derogatory remarks made about my character".
+His brother James pointed to an ongoing feud between Unruh and his neighbor, pharmacist Maurice Cohen, over Unruh's trespassing through Cohen's backyard as a means to access his apartment.
 Prior to the killings, Unruh went to a movie theater in Philadelphia and sat through several shows before returning home around 3 a.m.
-He had gone to the theater to meet a man, with whom he’d been having a weeks-long affair, for a date, but was delayed and arrived to find that the man had gone.
-Upon his return home, a gate he had installed that day had been removed.
+He had been having a weeks-long affair with another man, and they were to go to the theater on a date.
+Unruh was delayed in traffic, and by the time he arrived, the man had left.
+Upon his return home, he discovered that a gate he had installed that day had been removed.

 Shootings

 At approximately 7 a.m. on September 6, 1949, Unruh ate a breakfast prepared by his mother, who then left to visit a neighbor, Carolina Pinner.
 At about 9:20 a.m., armed with his Luger P08 pistol, an eight-round magazine, and more ammunition carried in his pockets, he left his apartment and walked out onto River Road in Camden.
 Approaching a bread-delivery truck, Unruh shoved his pistol through the door and shot at the driver.
-He missed his shot by a few inches and the driver unsuccessfully attempted to warn residents.
+He missed his shot by a few inches; the driver unsuccessfully attempted to warn residents.

 Unruh visited the shop of one of his neighbors, shoemaker John Pilarchik, whom he shot and killed instantly.
-He next visited the barbershop of another neighbor, Clark Hoover, who was cutting the hair of six-year-old Orris Smith; shooting Hoover in the head and Smith in the neck, both fatally.
+He next visited the barbershop of another neighbor, Clark Hoover, who was cutting the hair of six-year-old Orris Smith.
+He shot Hoover in the head and Smith in the neck, both fatally.
 Running to Cohen's pharmacy, Unruh encountered insurance man James Hutton and killed him when he didn't move out of his way.

 Unruh proceeded to the rear of the pharmacy and saw Cohen and his wife Rose running up the stairs into their apartment.
 Once in the apartment, Cohen climbed through a window and onto the porch roof, while Rose hid herself and their son, 12-year-old Charles, in separate closets.
 However, Unruh discovered the closet Rose was hiding in and shot three times through the door before opening it and firing once more into her face.
 Walking across the apartment, he spotted Cohen's mother Minnie, age 63, trying to call the police, and shot her several times.
 He then followed Cohen onto a porch roof and shot him in the back, causing him to fall to the pavement below.
 Charles, still hiding in the second closet, managed to escape undetected.